hellorosedev/git-cheatsheet/README.md

 ## Collaboration
-**Scenario 1: Working on different file but same remote repo** -Person1 push to Github person2 wants a copy and the Person2 wants to add some changes -Person2 `git push` to remote after commited some changes in the clone repo -Person1 also working on the same repo in his local.
+**Scenario 1: Working on different file but same remote repo**
+1. Person1 push to Github person2 wants a copy and the Person2 wants to add some changes
+2. Person2 `git push` to remote after commited some changes in the clone repo
+3. Person1 also working on the same repo in his local.
--Person1 `git push` but FAILED
+4. Person1 `git push` but FAILED
--Person1 should `git pull`
+5. Person1 should `git pull`
--Person1 then `git push`
+6. Person1 then `git push`

-**Scenario 2: Working on SAME file and SAME remote repo** -Person2 commited changes in file.txt and pushed to remote github repo -Person1 commited changes in file.txt to local repo -Person1 `git pull`
+**Scenario 2: Working on SAME file and SAME remote repo**
+1. Person2 commited changes in file.txt and pushed to remote github repo
+2. Person1 commited changes in file.txt to local repo
+3. Person1 `git pull`
--CONFLICT in merge
+4. CONFLICT in merge
--Person1 should edit the file.txt manually
+5. Person1 should edit the file.txt manually
--Person1 should `git commit -a` to merge commit
+6. Person1 should `git commit -a` to merge commit

 ### Create a remote branch
 **Scenario: Person1 creates new branch to remote**